aim2120/xcopen/README.md

 xcopen --beta /path/to/MyAwesomeApp/
 ```

-Finally, specifying `--default` or `-d` will open the project with the default application:
+Specifying `--default` or `-d` will open the project with the default application:

 ```bash
 xcopen --beta /path/to/MyAwesomeApp/